Walk2Zero/walk2zero/README.md

 ## Run the code
-make sure you are in the *walk2zero* directory
+make sure you are in the *walk2zero* directory and run the following command :

 ```shell
 $ python main.py